kddubey/cappr/docs/source/a_note_on_workflow.rst

 Evaluate your first prompt-completion format on the training dataset.
 Examine and understand failure cases.
 Is your prompt specific enough?
 Does it include enough context?
-Iterate the format and/or language model and/or prior, and evaluate.
+Iterate the format, language model, or prior, and evaluate on the training dataset again.

 Be disciplined and vigilant about not seeing or evaluating on the test dataset until you've finalized your selections for a format, langauge model, and prior.